7:30 to 8:00 AM Continental Breakfast

 4:00 to 4:30 PM Afternoon Break and Networking

-4:30 to 5:30 PM E1: Epic Proportions--Storage for high resolution content capture and production
+4:30 to 5:30 PM E1: On Location—Managing data during high resolution content capture

 5:30 to 6:15 PM F1: Media and Entertainment Storage End Users on Surviving the Data Apocalypse